-DETERIORATION OF EXTERNAL SYSTEMS SUPPORTING UAS Level of integrity OPERATIONS BEYOND THE CONTROL OF THE UAS Low Medium High OSO #13 External services supporting UAS Criteria The applicant ensures that the level of performance for any externally provided service necessary for the safety of the flight is adequate for the intended operation.
+DETERIORATION O Level of integrity OPERATIONS BEYOND THE CONTROL OF THE UAS Low Medium High OSO #13 External services supporting UAS Criteria The applicant ensures that the level of performance for any externally provided service necessary for the safety of the flight is adequate for the intended operation.
 If the externally provided service requires communication between the UAS operator and the service provider, the applicant ensures there is effective communication to support the service provision.
-Roles and responsibilities between the applicant and the external service provider are defined. operations are adequate for the operation Comments Requirements for contracting ser service provider may be derived in
+Roles and responsibilities between the applicant and the external service provider are defined. operations are adequate for the operation Comments N/A N/A Requirements for contracting services with the service provider may be derived from ICAO Standards and Recommended Practices (SARPs) that are currently under development.

-DETERIORATION SYSTEMS SUPPOI Level of assurance OPERATION BEYO Low Medium High OSO #13 External services supporting UAS operations are adequate for the operation Criteria The applicant declares that the requested level of performance for any externally provided service necessary for the safety of the flight is achieved (without evidence being necessarily available).
+DETERIORATION OF EXTERNAL SYSTEMS SUPPORTING UAS Level of assurance OPERATION BEYO Low Medium High OSO #13 External services supporting UAS operations are adequate for the operation Criteria The applicant declares that the requested level of performance for any externally provided service necessary for the safety of the flight is achieved (without evidence being necessarily available).
 The applicant has supporting evidence that the required level of performance for any externally provided service required for safety of the flight can be achieved for the full duration of the mission.
 This may take the form of a service-level agreement (SLA) or any official commitment that prevails between a service provider and the applicant on the relevant aspects of the service (including quality, availability, responsibilities).
 The applicant has a means to monitor externally provided services which affect flight critical systems and take appropriate actions if real-time performance could lead to the loss of control of the operation.
 Same as medium.
 In addition: (a) the evidence of the performance of an externally provided service is achieved through demonstrations; and (b) a competent third party validates the claimed level of integrity.
 Comments N/A N/A N/A